Lifespan Pharmacy Residency Programs

 Program Goals

-The residency program will provide the resident with specific learning/practice experiences designed to enable to the resident to expand the scope of their practice skills.
+The residency program will provide specific learning/practice experiences designed to enable to the resident to expand the scope of their practice skills.
 The program objectives and goals are based on a standard list provided by ASHP and reflect our program’s purpose.

 This program is designed and structured to offer opportunities to develop skills and abilities to successfully practice in the community which includes one or more of the following areas: chronic disease management, MTM services, specialty pharmacy services, primary care, clinic-based care as well as pursuit of a PGY2 residency in ambulatory care.